kellyselden/eslint-plugin-json-files/docs/rules/restrict-ranges.md

   * `"tilde"` include `~` or pinned
   * `"carat"` include `^`, `~`, or pinned
 * `"versionRegex"` limit the range using a regular expression
+* `"pinUnstable"` no version hints for 0.x.x or prerelease

 Or an array of the object option above